 These days, most people are working on mobile.
 That means that your survey needs to be optimized for a smaller screen.

-Your survey design and layout should look great for different operating systems (especially iOS and Android), browsers, and devices, and work well on a variety of screens—from a small smartphone to an iPad.
+Your survey design and layout should look great for different operating systems (especially iOS and Android), browsers, and devices, and work well on various screens — from a small smartphone to an iPad.

 7. Keep it Short